oyjt112233/Automated_Smart_Farming_System_Research_Replica/README.md

 > The following documentation highlights the exsiting paper detalis, what I implemented and what I modified from the original design.

-### *Replication & Enhancement of an Existing Research Paper (Mini Research Project – EN5903)*
+### *Replication & Enhancement of an Existing Research Paper*

+Developed as part of the Mini Research Project (EN5903) under the guidance of Dr. Samiru Gayan at University of Moratuwa.

-The project is a **reproduction and enhancement** of the IoT-based smart farming system proposed in a research paper by **Mobasshir Mahbub (2019)**, whose code was published under the **MIT License**.
+The project is a **reproduction and enhancement** of the ioT-based smart farming system proposed in a research paper by **Mobasshir Mahbub (2019)**, whose code was published under the **MIT License**.

-This repository includes my implementation, improvements, circuit designs, and IoT integrations.
+This repository includes my rework, improvements, circuit implementation, and ioT dashboard.

 ---